Date of Award:

 Master of Business Administration (MBA)

 Kennedy, Clinton P., "Water Desalination: Arizona, California, Nevada and Mexico" (2012).
-All Graduate Theses and Dissertations.
-Paper 1223.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1223.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .